 Reading and writing in Reception

-This half term your child has either been consolidating Phase 2 letters and sounds or starting on Phase 3 letters and sounds.
+Your child will begin phonics sessions.
 Ask staff if you want to check where your child is up to.

 Letters and Sounds website shows the order in which the letters and sounds are taught.
 For more information and games for each phase go to: